Lethal white syndrome: Producing frame color patterns without producing lethal white

-Spotted coat colors, including frame, are popular and sought-after by breeders.
+Spotted coat colors, including frame, are popular and sought after by breeders.
 While many lethal white syndrome foals are accidentally produced when breeders cross two untested cryptic frames, or a known frame and a cryptic frame, some are produced by the intentional breeding of two known frames, whether out of ignorance or indifference.
 Producing a foal with LWS is now completely avoidable, because most major animal genetics labs now offer the DNA test for it.
 Whether a horse visually appears to have the frame pattern or not, testing horses of frame or "overo" lineage is highly recommended.

 The statistical likelihood of producing a living, frame-patterned foal by crossing two frames is 50%, the same odds of producing a living, frame-patterned foal from a frame-to-nonframe breeding which carries no risk of producing a lethal white syndrome foal.
 Therefore, breeding two frame overos conveys no benefit to breeders hoping to produce another frame overo.

 Dominant or recessive?

-Lethal white syndrome has been described by researchers as both dominantly and recessively inherited.Metallinos et al 1998.
-"Based on the strength of this association and its complete compatibility with simple mendelian recessive inheritance, we inferred that Lethal White Foal Syndrome was tightly linked to the mutation."
+Lethal white syndrome has been described by researchers as both dominantly and recessively inherited.
 Lethal white syndrome is described as recessive because heterozygotes (written Oo or N/O) are not affected by intestinal agangliosis.
 However, if the frame pattern trait is included, inheritance of the trait follows an incomplete dominant pattern.
 The concept of "recessive" and "dominant" antedate molecular biology and technically apply only to traits, not to genes themselves.
 In pleiotropic conditions, such as LWS, the application of "recessive" or "dominant" can be ambiguous.

 A separate issue is the nomenclature applied to the frame pattern itself.
 While it follows a dominant pattern of inheritance, deviations occur.
 The majority of horses with the Ile118Lys mutation do exhibit the recognizable frame pattern, but a small percentage are too modestly marked to be classified as "spotted" by breed registries.
 Such "solid" horses, bred to a solid partner, can produce classically marked frames.
 The "crop-out" phenomenon can make frame appear to follow a recessive mode of inheritance.